justicebangura/Project-1/README.md

 **Question:** What analysis can you make on the difference between the operating cash flow and net income?

 An examination of the difference between operating cash flow and net income provides additional insights.
-The line graph clearly depicts JPM's challenges in 2021, as evidenced by a drop to -2.
+The line graph depicts JPM's challenges in 2021, as evidenced by a drop to -2.
 This trend is also reflected in the free cash flow line graph.
 It is important to explore the effects of other variables, such as the sale of bank assets or significant capital expenditures, such as substantial investments which can significantly impact a bank's financial performance.

 ![Operating CAsh Flow vs Net Income](Figures/pygal_plot.PNG)

 ### Economic Environment Analysis

-**Question:** How does the 10 Year Treasury Bond and Fed Funds interest rate with 5 year forward inflation rate behave during 2019-2023?
+**Question:** How does the 10-year Treasury Bond and Fed Funds interest rate with a 5-year forward inflation rate behave during 2019-2023?
 Are they correlated with each other?

-Figure 2019-2023 Interest Rates and Inflation forward rates behaviour:
+Figure 2019-2023 Interest Rates and Inflation forward rates behavior:
 ![fig1](./Figures/rates_inflattion_plot.png)

 The above plot shows that inflation dropped signicantly when Covid started in Feb 2020 and maintained low, then Fed decreased the Fed Funds Interest Rate to almost 0 to bring up the inflation.
 However, the 5 year forward inflation rate continued rising since 2021 while the fed fund interest rate remainded very low.
 The 10 year treasury bond interest is growing to maintain the 5 year forward inflation rate in a relatively stable level until the fed fund interest rate starts to grow rapidly by Fed since early 2022, while the 5 year forward inflation rate remains stable but slightly higher level than pre-Covid period.
 Until the most recent increase of Fed Fund Interest, the inflation rate gradualy starts to drop since the end of 2023.